abcnorio/aas-mult/Readme.md

 ### Qualitative case - draw random samples from categories

 As an example we begin with the category `vhs_tape_speed` which has four categorical elements: `SP`, `LP`, `EP`, and `none`.
 We cannot say one value is greater (smaller) than the other.
-We could compare the playing speed quantitatively, but only for the first but not for the last element.
+We could compare the playing speed quantitatively, but only for the first three but not for the last element.
 Thus, we cannot do calculations with them, only compare them with each other, and conclude "better", "worse", "equal", etc. For our goal - a profile - we want to emphasize the elements `SP` and `LP` over `EP` and `none`.
-This does not mean to exclude any category - which would be possible.
-We certainly want to ensure that the latter categories appear only very seldom in contrast to the other ones.
+This does not mean to exclude any category - which would be possible but we chose not to exclude anything.
+Main point is that we want to ensure that the latter categories appear only very seldom in contrast to the other ones.

-This requires to put different weights on the categories which act as an anchor for their statistical appearance.
+This requires to put different weights on the categories which act as an anchor for their statistical appearances.
 Those weights are chosen in accordance to our subjective understanding of the profile that we have in mind.
 Those weights are not given by nature, we just choose them and may change them if the outcomes does not suit us.
+Thus, we create a **model**.

+The model has the following elements, weights, and resulting probabilities.

 | Category | Weight | Probability |
 | --- | --- | --- |